-The final character on this list is Apex Legends’ newest Legend, Seer.
+Season 10 Legend Seer is also pansexual.
 In a series of tweets, Respawn’s lead writer Amanda Doiron explained that Seer “sees to the heart of people and doesn’t limit himself to a specific gender”.
 She later confirmed that he identifies as pansexual.

 That rounds off all the confirmed LGBTQIA+ characters in Apex Legends.
-The remaining characters are not necessarily straight, they just haven’t had their sexualities clearly confirmed by Respawn Entertainment.
-For example, there are many rumors that Mirage is questioning.
+The remaining characters are not necessarily straight, they just haven’t had their sexualities discussed in depth by Respawn Entertainment or the game’s fanbase.

 Back when Apex Legends launched, community manager Jay Frechette said: “Having a diverse cast is super important.
 You want everyone to have someone they can connect to”.
 None of that sentiment has changed.